mathigon/textbooks/content/polyhedra/content.md

     x-geopad.sticky(width=300 height=300): svg

 ::: column.grow
-Now pick four points, anywhere in the the grey box on the left.
+Now pick four points, anywhere in the grey box on the left.
 _{span.reveal(when="points")} We can connect all of them to form a quadrilateral._

 {.reveal(when="points" delay=1000)} Let’s find the midpoint of each of the four